FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

   - Go to the url http://localhost:8000/blogs/ and show the output.
   - You will see the blog object Query set.
-  - So we have created a simple client-server model.(At this point we can show the image we showed in previous tutorial.)
+  - So we have created a simple client-server model.(At this point we can show the image, we showed in the previous tutorial.)
   - Let us now improve our view.